Read This First

 Prompt 5: Elaborate on data collection and provide helpful examples.

-The section works by contrast: Qualitative Data Collection Methods as a load-bearing piece, Capturing Information for Insights as a load-bearing piece, and Examples of Operational Definitions as a defining term.
-The reader should be able to say why each part is present and what confusion follows if the distinctions collapse into one another.
+Read the section by contrast: Qualitative Data Collection Methods as a load-bearing piece, Capturing Information for Insights as a load-bearing piece, and Examples of Operational Definitions as a defining term.
+Each part is there for a reason, and the reader should be able to say what gets lost if those distinctions collapse together.

-The important discipline is to keep Qualitative Data Collection Methods distinct from Capturing Information for Insights.
-They are not interchangeable bits of vocabulary; they direct the reader toward different judgments, objections, or next steps.
+Keep Qualitative Data Collection Methods distinct from Capturing Information for Insights.
+They are not interchangeable bits of vocabulary; they point the reader toward different judgments, objections, or next steps.

-By this point in the page, the earlier responses have already put study sampling and provide helpful examples in motion.
-This final prompt gathers that pressure around data collection and provide helpful examples, so the page closes with a more disciplined view rather than a disconnected last answer.
+The earlier sections should already have put study sampling and provide helpful examples in motion.
+The last prompt gathers that pressure around data collection and provide helpful examples, so the page closes with a more disciplined view rather than a disconnected answer.

 These are structured tools for collecting data that consist of a series of questions.
 They can be administered in person, by mail, online, or over the telephone.